thatfloflo/anteml/readme.md

 If you're interested in doing the sort of things that AnTeML helps with, you may also want to look at the following packages (it might well be that one of these provides a better fit for your requirements):

+* [rich](https://pypi.org/project/rich/) - The package you probably want to use to make nice text user interfaces...
 * [colorama](https://pypi.org/project/colorama/) - Provides a cross-platform abstract interface for ANSI escape sequences.
 Less powerful but more cross-platform compatible and tested than AnTeML.
 * [curses](https://docs.python.org/3/library/curses.html) - Python wrapper for the *curses* C-library with an *ncurses*-based API.
 Much more powerful and flexible and well-supported as part of the Python standard library.
 However, depends on the *curses* C-library, which may not be available or installed on all systems even if they support it.
 If you want to develop GUI-like CLI interfaces, you will probably want to use *curses*, or maybe *blessings* (see below).
 * [blessings](https://pypi.org/project/blessings/) - Provides a more accessible and usable layer over `curses`.
 More powerful than AnTeML.